Last Updated on December 28, 2021 by Andrew Blakey

 For many people they have a set image of what fitness and working out looks like in their head.
-I encourage you to go outside your comfort zone and sign up for a session of personal training at your closest gym.
+I encourage you to go outside your comfort zone and sign up for a session of personal training or fitness class at your closest gym.
 For many people once they experience a real training session, they realize that it is nothing like that they expected.

 For many people, their workouts are the highlight of their weeks!

 Working out helps to slow the process related to sarcopenia.
 If you’re not in your 40’s and 50’s yet, it’s up to you to begin building muscle strength now, so that you have a larger buffer when you get older!

 Proper Nutrition To Slow Muscle Loss Due To Aging